-The program is open to all in-coming juniors, seniors or graduate students that will be full-time students during the 2014-2015 school year and attending Kalamazoo College, Western Michigan University, Davenport University (Kalamazoo Campus Only), Michigan State University, University of Michigan and second-year students at Kalamazoo Valley Community College.
+The program is open to all in-coming juniors, seniors or graduate students that will be full-time students during the fall 2015 semester and attending Kalamazoo College, Western Michigan University, Davenport University (Kalamazoo Campus Only), Michigan State University, University of Michigan and second-year students at Kalamazoo Valley Community College.
 Students attending Michigan State University and the University of Michigan must have attended high school in the Greater Kalamazoo area.
 All eligible candidates must be full-time students in good standing with their schools.

 If I’m attending Michigan State University or the University of Michigan, which one of the Greater Kalamazoo area high schools must I have attended?

 If I was chosen as a Monroe-Brown Intern in 2014, will I be able to participate in 2015?

 Yes, students are allowed to participate in the program again if they meet the above eligibility requirements and are selected by one of the participating companies in the selection process of that program year.

 Each participating company chooses their interns using their own hiring methods and criteria.
 Interested students should contact the companies directly and ask them how to apply for a Monroe-Brown Internship.